codemomentum/zk-web/README.md

 * Simple authority management.
 * Default node for first-arrival guest.

+##Deploy as War
+execute
+		lein ring uberwar
+and deploy the resulting war file

 ## TODO
 * Data Format - Format json, xml and so on.